Teaching Letters & Sounds: 6 Ways to Use an Alphabet Arc

 🌈 Letter Matching

-Give students a set of magnetic or cut-out letters and have them match each letter to the corresponding spot on the alphabet arc.
+Give children a set of magnetic or cut-out letters and have them match each letter to the corresponding spot on the alphabet arc.
 You could also do uppercase and lowercase matching by using manipulatives in the opposite case of your arc.

 🌈 Letter Sequencing

-One way to practice sequencing is to have students match a set of letters to the alphabet arc.
-To increase difficulty, you can have students name the letter they have and identify the letters that come before and after.
+One way to practice sequencing is to have give children a magnetic letter and have them find and match it to the corresponding letter on the alphabet arc.
+Then, have them identify the letters that come before and after.

-students a set of letters (start with the letters in order for struggling students) but have one letter missing.
-Ask students to see if they can figure out what letter is missing.
+Another option is to show children a set of letters (start with the letters in order for struggling students) but have one letter missing.
+Ask them to see if they can figure out what letter is missing.
 They can hunt for the missing letter and add it in the sequence of letters.
-To increase difficulty, show students the set of letters but out of order.
-Have students put the letters in order and then figure out which letter is missing.
+To increase difficulty, show children the set of letters but out of order.
+Have them put the letters in order and then figure out which letter is missing.

 🌈 Beginning Sound Practice